bingeli1212/nitrile-preview/doc/DOC-diagram.md

 The 'origin' command sets the following parameters for the current drawing environment.

-+ set scale <number>

-  Set a scaling value for the entire viewport.

 + origin up:2
 + origin down:2
 + origin left:2